 St. Anne Catholic School established the Kim Martinson Memorial Scholarship to honor Kim’s life.
 Kim was an alumna of St. Anne School and active member of St. Anne Parish, whose life was tragically ended at the age of 22 on December 29, 1997.
 Kim led a life full of fun and vibrancy but also one of deep faith, devotion to her parents, and commitment to excellence through hard work and education.
 Kim’s memory can be an inspiration to children, with whom she shared a youthful spirit even as she matured to a young adult.
 The scholarship amounts to 50% of the annual tuition rate for a middle school student (grades 6- 8).
 This scholarship is available to students of any faith, gender or ethnicity.
 Two criteria will apply: essay written by the applicant and the academic records of the applicant.

-If you would like to make a donation in memory of Father William or Kim Martinson, please contact the school’s bookkeeper, Ty Eckert or (803) 324-4814.
+If you would like to make a donation in memory of Father William or Kim Martinson, please contact the school’s bookkeeper or call (803) 324-4814.
 A gift to either of these memorial scholarships helps strengthen and continue the St. Anne Catholic School experience for our families.
 Thank you for your consideration and generosity.

 ASHTON DICKEY MEMORIAL SCHOLARSHIP